Clifford Ball: Life

 Supplementing this account, Ball was back living with his grandfather and working as a laborer in the lumbering industry in 1930, and at some point in the 1930s he attended college, completing one year, He was apparently also married briefly during that decade, as in 1940 he was stated to be divorced.
 In 1935 he was reported to have been living with his mother and stepfather in Long Island City, Queens, New York, probably in its Astoria neighborhood, from which his late 1930s fan letters to Weird Tales were sent.
 It was in that residence that his literary career as a pulp writer began in the late 1930s.

 Later Ball's mother and stepfather, and he apparently with them, moved to Harrisburg, Dauphin County, Pennsylvania; in April 1940 he resided with them at 629 Geary Street in that city.
 His work situation was unsettled in that year; he was engaged as a laborer on a W.P.A. project in April, while at another time he was unemployed.
 By November 29, 1940, he was working in construction for national defense at Camp Meade, Maryland.
 His address at the time was 403 Annapolis Boulevard, in the Brooklyn neighborhood of Baltimore, Maryland.

 In a move that likely put an end to his brief literary career, Ball enlisted in the U.S. Army Air Corps on January 27, 1941, in Baltimore, Maryland.
 His permanent address at the time was given as Perry County, Pennsylvania.
-At that time his height was 69" and his weight 121 pounds.
 His civil occupation was reported as carpenter.
 During his military service he served in the A.A.F.
 788 Bomb Squad, U.S. Army.

-Ball married Jean E. Stewart on January 12, 1943, in Boise, Ada County, Idaho.
+Ball married Jean E. Stewart on January 12, 1943, in Boise, Idaho.
 She was born in 1906 in Falls City, Nebraska.

 On November 21, 1945, his address was 35-16 34th Street, Long Island City, New York.

 Clifford Ball died at age 38 in January 1947 in Baltimore, according to a January 16, 1947, obituary.
-Survivors included his wife Jean Ball and his mother Emma Ball Porter.
 He was buried in Millerstown Riverview Cemetery, Millerstown, Perry County, Pennsylvania.
-His mother, who died in 1965, was buried in the same cemetery.